How Options Analysis Suite Compares to MenthorQ

 | Model-divergence view (where pricing models disagree) | No | Yes (per-strike model-implied price spread across the 17-model stack) | Regime-detection signal: convergence implies clean pricing, divergence implies tail-risk or model-specific structure. |

 | Multi-model regime detector | No | Yes (8 models calibrated daily across 124 symbols spanning sectors, factors, fixed income, commodities, international, crypto, metals, with stress scoring; intraday at 5 windows) | Automated longitudinal regime classification per symbol with driver-feature attribution.
-MenthorQ's framing is intraday signals on SPX and equity-index futures only. |
+MenthorQ ships intraday gamma models and a Q-Score across its universe, but not a multi-model regime classifier with stress scoring. |

-| Multi-leg strategy builder | No | Yes (45+ pre-built strategies, exotic-option insight cards, aggregated Greeks across all 17 models, payoff diagrams) | Composing and stress-testing structured trades with full Greek aggregation. |
+| Multi-leg strategy builder | No | Yes (45+ pre-built strategies, exotic-option insight cards, aggregated Greeks across all 17 models, payoff diagrams) | Composing and stress-testing structured trades with full Greek aggregation.
+No multi-leg builder was found on MenthorQ as of 2026-08. |

 | Portfolio Greeks aggregation + risk analytics | No | Yes (portfolio-level Greeks in native units; VaR, stress, tail risk, correlation matrix, efficient frontier, margin estimation) | Position-management and portfolio-risk surface. |